keik/github-app-code-owners-review/README.md

 # github-app-code-owners-review

-GitHub App to require review from Code Owners before merging -- without auto-assignment.
+GitHub App to require review (approval) from Code Owners before merging -- without auto-assignment.

 ## Why

-GitHub original feature "Require review from Code Owners" is great, except auto-assignment.
+GitHub official feature "Require review from Code Owners" is great, **except auto-assignment to entire *teams**.

-If Code Owners is set to teams,
+The problem is that if Code Owners is set to the team like:

 ```
 * @org-name/team-name
 ```

-Pull Request is automatically assigned to the teams so that all team member will subscribe and receive tons of notifications.
+then when Pull Request is created, Code Owners would be assigned as reviewers automatically.
+If Code Owners include teams, all the team member will subscribe the PR and receive tons of notifications.

 # Settings

 Put [CODEOWNERS](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-code-owners) file to `${root}/.github` directory.

+If the team has write permission to repository, GitHub will automaticaly assign.
+To avoid this, remove repository from team or apply less permission like read-only.

+Incompatible notes:

-Note: `${root}/CODEOWNERS` or `docs/CODEOWNERS` are not available.
+* `${root}/CODEOWNERS` or `docs/CODEOWNERS` are not available.
+* Cannot refer to a user as Code Owners by email address.
+Only GitHub username and team name is available.